zopefoundation/zc.relation/src/zc/relation/README.txt

   methods are `findRelationTokens`, `findValueTokens`, and `findRelationTokenChains`.

 - Queries are formed with dicts.
-The keys are the names of the indexes you want to search, or, for the special case of precise relationships, None.
+The keys are the names of the indexes you want to search, or, for the special case of precise relations, zc.relation.RELATION.
 The values are the tokens of the results you want to match; or None, indicating relations that have None as a value (or no values, if it is a multiple).
 Search values can use zc.relation.catalog.any or zc.relation.catalog.Any to specify multiple (non-None) results to match for a given key.

 As you can tell by the holes we mentioned in the overview, there's more to cover.
 Hopefully, this will be enough to get your feet wet, though,